SiewLinYap/SiewLinYap.github.io/_portfolio/Project3_analysis_on_housing_data.md

 <img src="{{ site.baseurl }}/assets/img/portfolio/Overall_quality_condition_variance_price.png" width="1600" height="380">

-As data at this point already filtered down to only those with positive increase in SP due to renovation, The plot above showed that :
+As data at this point already filtered down to only those with positive increase in SalePrice due to renovation, The plot above showed that :
 1. Overall Qual shall be 6 and above
 2. Overall Condition shall be 5 and above

-A sub-dataframe was formed in order to compare renovatable features vs total no. of units with positive increase in price fue to that feature
+A sub-dataframe was formed in order to compare renovatable features vs total no. of units with positive increase in price due to that feature

 {% highlight js %}
 count_plot_data = reno_feature_positive_increase_SP[renovatable_features].drop(['OverallQual','OverallCond','Id', 'SalePrice'], axis=1)